Nurhiman20/crwn-clothing/README.md

-# Getting Started with Create React App
+# CRWN-Clothing for Learn React

+This is a project from Udemy course [Complete React Developer in 2022 (w/ Redux, Hooks, GraphQL)](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/).

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: